by Erin Nolan

 The drawing above was created using CAD (Computer-Aided Drafting) software.
 The lines are perfectly even and perfectly straight.
 This could have been hand-drawn by a person, but the personality behind the drawing is not the point.
 The purpose of the drawing is informative.
 Here, lines are used to create perspective and show measurement.
 Notice how patterns of lines are used to indicate texture.

-Now that I’ve given some examples of the variety of visible line, I’d like to introduce you to the idea of invisible line in the form of organizational grids and the way the eye moves over them when observing a composition.
+Now that we’ve given some examples of the variety of visible line, we’d like to introduce you to the idea of invisible line in the form of organizational grids and the way the eye moves over them when observing a composition.

 In music, there is an underlying rhythm or beat that keeps all the other instruments and singers unified.
 The visual equivalent is a grid.
 An example of an organizational grid is shown below.